Explainable quantum regression algorithm with encoded data structure: Conclusion and discussion

-In addition, we showed that a quantum regression map with an encoded data structure can greatly reduce the gate complexity compared to the classically constructed regression map.
-For overwhelming incoherent noise, the coherent cost function will vanish for any training data instances.
-The strategy also mitigates this scenario in addition to the read-out errors (Appendix B), which are particularly detrimental in solid-state-based platforms.
-By modifying the current algorithm blueprint, the readout errors can be substantially reduced using a cost function derived from the probability of a clean ancillary qubit (ongoing work).
+In addition, we show that a quantum regression map with the compressed encoded data structure can greatly reduce the gate complexity compared to the classically constructed regression map.
+The compressed encoding strategy potentially mitigates hardware noises at different levels, including incoherent errors and read-out errors (Appendix B), which are particularly detrimental in solid-state-based platforms.
+By further improving the current algorithm's measurement blueprint, the readout errors can be substantially reduced using a cost function derived from the probability of a clean ancillary qubit, and the associated algorithm complexity analysis will be one of the top priorities for the extended work to evaluate potential quantum advantages.
+Continued support from funding agencies is vital to accelerate these discoveries at scale.

-We also want to emphasize the importance of digital-analog gates (with optimal fidelity via control calibration) to greatly reduce gate complexity when producing a regression map.
-This exemplifies the importance of the constructive feedback loop between desirable quantum hardware capabilities and end-to-end quantum algorithms with utility.
-Due to the superiority of the compressed encoding and comparable data state preparation complexity per shot, it is potentially feasible to improve the algorithm toward a larger scale from our $20$ qubit experimental realization in the IQM machine.
-For larger data state preparation with a near-fault-tolerant machine, we envision the possibility of avoiding state preparation by postselection to trim the end-to-end shot complexity for the algorithm, in addition to the replacement of classical optimization with a quantum optimization primitive.
+We would like to emphasize the important role of digital-analog gates (with optimal fidelity via control calibration) in reducing gate complexity exponentially when producing a regression map.
+This exemplifies the constructive feedback loop between desirable quantum hardware capabilities and end-to-end quantum algorithms with utility.
+Due to the superiority of the compressed encoding and comparable data state preparation complexity per shot, it is potentially feasible to improve the algorithm toward a larger scale from our $20$ qubit experimental realization in an IQM machine.
+For larger data state preparation with a near-fault-tolerant machine, we envision the possibility of avoiding state preparation early in the algorithm by postselection to trim the end-to-end shot complexity for the algorithm, in addition to the replacement of classical optimization with a quantum optimization primitive.

-Furthermore, we pointed out the implementation of nonlinear regression models with the linear regression map but with preprocessed (classical) columns of nonlinear features, as shown in the last instance in the numerical results.
-This reduces the circuit depth in model training, useful even beyond noisy quantum hardware.
+Furthermore, we point out the implementation of nonlinear regression models with a quantum linear regression map but with preprocessed (classical) columns of nonlinear features, as shown in the last instance in the numerical results.
+This reduces the circuit depth during model training and is useful even beyond noisy quantum hardware.
+This shares the gist of the Carleman linearization for solving nonlinear differential equations quantumly.